Generalization in diffusion models arises from geometry-adaptive harmonic representations: Abstract

 \section{Abstract}

-High-quality samples generated with score-based reverse diffusion algorithms provide evidence that deep neural networks (DNN) trained for denoising can learn high-dimensional densities, despite the curse of dimensionality.
-However, recent reports of memorization of the training set raise the question of whether these networks are learning the ``true'' continuous density of the data.
-Here, we show that two denoising DNNs trained on non-overlapping subsets of a dataset learn nearly the same score function, and thus the same density, with a surprisingly small number of training images.
-This strong generalization demonstrates an alignment of powerful inductive biases in the DNN architecture and/or training algorithm with properties of the data distribution.
-We analyze these, demonstrating that the denoiser performs a shrinkage operation in a basis adapted to the underlying image.
-Examination of these bases reveals oscillating harmonic structures along contours and in homogeneous image regions.
-We show that trained denoisers are inductively biased towards these geometry-adaptive harmonic representations by demonstrating that they arise even when the network is trained on image classes such as low-dimensional manifolds, for which the harmonic basis is suboptimal.
-Additionally, we show that the denoising performance of the networks is near-optimal when trained on regular image classes for which the optimal basis is known to be geometry-adaptive and harmonic. \barenote{$\bullet$ Source code for all experiments will be released upon publication.}
+Deep neural networks (DNNs) trained for image denoising are able to generate high-quality samples with score-based reverse diffusion algorithms.
+These impressive capabilities seem to imply an escape from the curse of dimensionality, but recent reports of memorization of the training set raise the question of whether these networks are learning the ``true'' continuous density of the data.
+Here, we show that two DNNs trained on non-overlapping subsets of a dataset learn nearly the same score function, and thus the same density, when the number of training images is large enough.
+In this regime of strong generalization, diffusion-generated images are distinct from the training set, and are of high visual quality, suggesting that the inductive biases of the DNNs are well-aligned with the data density.
+We analyze the learned denoising functions and show that the inductive biases give rise to a shrinkage operation in a basis adapted to the underlying image.
+Examination of these bases reveals oscillating harmonic structures along contours and in homogeneous regions.
+We demonstrate that trained denoisers are inductively biased towards these geometry-adaptive harmonic bases since they arise not only when the network is trained on photographic images, but also when it is trained on image classes supported on low-dimensional manifolds for which the harmonic basis is suboptimal.
+Finally, we show that when trained on regular image classes for which the optimal basis is known to be geometry-adaptive and harmonic, the denoising performance of the networks is near-optimal. \barenote{ Source code: { \url{https://github.com/LabForComputationalVision/memorization_generalization_in_diffusion_models}}}